For writers and authors, self-publishing is easy. You upload a Word manuscript to Amazon KDP or an aggregator, and you

 Why restrict your writing to ebook fiction when the opportunities to create a business from your writing abound?

 All you need is a WordPress website.
 Then you can start making money from your blog, journal, magazine, or newspaper.
 Website hosting is now very cheap.

 My host also offers free professional WordPress themes, free email lists, and newsletter delivery.
 It includes up to 20 websites for my modest annual fee.

 With a WordPress site, you can also easily add an e-commerce store to your site to sell your books and ebooks.

-Whatever your interest or passion, there is money to be made from your writing skills.
-All you need to do is start thinking like an independent publisher.
+Whatever your interest or passion, it is possible to make money from your writing skills.
+All you need to do is think like an independent publisher.

-If you need a hint list of ideas that you can write about, here is a long list of blog topic ideas that will surely get your interest underway.
+Do you need a hint list of ideas that you can write about?
+Here is a long list of blog topic ideas that will surely get your interest underway.

 The only mindset you need to change is that a blog is not a daily diary.
-A blog is all about self-publishing to its core.
+A blog is all about self-publishing at its core.

 It provides you with the medium and platform to deliver valuable content to readers.
 Then you can build an income-earning independent publishing business.

-Whether you choose health, lifestyle, fashion, writing skills, gardening, photography, cooking, gadget reviews or any other topic, you can start building a profitable, monetized platform.
+You could choose health, lifestyle, fashion, writing skills, gardening, photography, cooking, gadget reviews, or any other topic.
+Then you can start building a profitable, monetized platform.

 The key to successful blogging is to be passionate about what you write.
-Postach.io has an informative decision-making infographic, which details the process of creating a successful new blog.
+Postach.io has an informative decision-making infographic that details the process of creating a successful new blog.

-There are almost as many ways to generate an income from publishing as there are topics.
+There are almost as many ways to generate income from publishing as there are topics.
 The quickest and easiest means is to use Google Adsense.

 The income generated from Adsense relies heavily on website traffic.
 But it is a simple way to see some dollars coming in the door in the early months of a new blog.